Completed Space Science Missions

 RHODIUM BIOMANUFACTURING 01

-This investigation will increase the understanding of space biomanufacturing across a gravity continuum.
-By providing a better understanding of how microbes adapt and function in the stresses of the space environment, this investigation could support development of measures to maintain and enhance biomanufacturing output in stressful environments on Earth.
+This investigation will increase understanding of space biomanufacturing across a gravity continuum.
+By providing insight into how microbes adapt and function under space environment stresses, this investigation could support the development of measures to maintain and enhance biomanufacturing output on Earth.

-• Sponsored by DARPA and the ISS National Laboratory with support from NASA
+Funded by DARPA; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #Biomanufacturing #InFlightBiomanufacturing #SpaceBiology #RhodiumBiomanufacturing #BusinessOfScience